umich-hist-399/campus-histories/essays/socialaction.md

 This would not be the last time students took direct action to get their points across.
 In May, 1977, students at U of M actively started speaking out against Apartheid in South Africa.
 They lashed out at the University for “contributing support to the apartheid system in South Africa through University investments in corporations which do business there” (Yellin 1977, 1).
 By December 1982, Michigan passed a state law barring state colleges from “buying or maintaining stocks in U.S. corporations with divisions” in South Africa (Witt 1983, 1).
 These companies included GM and Ford, and stock from these companies made up $420 million of the University’s portfolio (Witt 1983, 1).

-{% include figure.html class="img-right" width="50%" src="/images/apartheidprotest.png" caption="Protestors demanding U of M divestment from apartheid, 1978." %}
+{% include figure.html class="img-right" width="33%" src="/images/apartheidprotest.png" caption="Protestors demanding U of M divestment from apartheid, 1978." %}

 Once this law was passed, there was not much active protest until 1986.
 In April of that year, some 100 members of the Free South Africa Coordinating Committee on Campus refused to leave the Fleming Administration Building after the Regents refused to grant Nelson Mandela an honorary degree.
 They held a vigil in the meeting room, and it lasted all night.
 (Murakami 1986, 2B)

-{% include figure.html class="img-right" width="50%" src="/images/southafricaprotest1985.jpg" caption="The Diag shanty, symbolizing the conditions black people in South Africa had to live in." %}

  Perhaps the greatest visual legacy of the anti-apartheid movement belongs to the Diag shanty constructed on March 20, 1986.
 This shanty house was constructed to symbolize the shacks in which most blacks were forced to live in South Africa. (“Year in Review”, 1986) Such an action is representative of the way that University of Michigan students handle social issues.
 They are a vocal group who point out injustice when they see it.
 They began with issues within their own walls, but throughout history, U of M students have become more vocal about national and worldwide problems.
 This pattern holds today; recent events such as the Women’s March and the March for Science were largely populated by students, and Michigan students will no doubt be as vocal as ever in the years to come.

+ {% include figure.html class="img-center" width="50%" src="/images/diagshanty.jpg" caption="The Diag shanty, symbolizing the conditions black people in South Africa had to live in." %}

 ## Sources

  - "Report on the food demonstration of Sunday, December 2, 1956", Food Riot 1956-1957, Box 2, Housing Division (University of Michigan) Records, Bentley Historical Library, University of Michigan
  - Rapoport, Roger.
 "Protest, Learning, Heckling Spark Viet Rally", *The Michigan Daily*, March 26, 1965 (vol. 75, iss.
 150), 1.
 The Michigan Daily Digital Archives [https://digital.bentley.umich.edu/midaily/mdp.39015071754308/489](https://digital.bentley.umich.edu/midaily/mdp.39015071754308/489)